Tips for answering interview questions

-The Human Rights Commission states that employers should not ask general questions about health in job interviews.
-Instead, the questions should focus on checking that you don’t have mental or physical conditions that would prevent you from doing the specific job you’ve applied for.
+Employers will usually ask you if you have any mental or physical conditions that could prevent you from doing the job you’ve applied for.

-- If you are fully recovered, strike a balance between being honest, and making it clear that you are now ready to work and that your health won’t be a problem for the employer.
+- If you’re fully recovered from an illness, be honest and make it clear that your health won’t be a problem for the employer.

-- If your illness is chronic, you should let the employer know if you think it could affect your ability to do the job.
-Think about it from their point of view, and phrase your answer positively.
-For instance, "I have arthritis in my foot that prevents me from standing for more than an hour at a time.
+- If you have an illness that could affect your ability to do the job, be honest and answer the question positively.
+For example, "I have arthritis in my foot that prevents me from standing for more than an hour at a time.
 This has never been a problem in my 10 years of working at a desk, but I've been told it could spread to other parts of my body in time."

 Workbridge offers a free service to help people with any form of disability to find work.
 You can contact them for support with your job search and interviews.